Treasury chief refusing to disclose recipients of virus aid

 The Small Business Administration — an agency with about 3,200 employees and an annual budget shy of $1 billion — is shouldering the massive relief effort for U.S. small businesses and their employees left reeling by the economic punch of the pandemic.
 A signature piece of Congress’ multitrillion-dollar coronavirus rescue, and touted by President Donald Trump, the unprecedented lending program is intended to help small employers stay afloat and preserve jobs in a cratering economy losing tens of millions of them.

-About 10 weeks after the program was launched, the SBA says it has processed 4.5 million loans worth $511 billion.
+About 10 weeks after the Paycheck Protection Program was launched, the SBA says it has processed 4.5 million loans worth $511 billion.
 But it has yet to make public the recipients of taxpayer aid.
 The agency has only provided general information, such as the total amounts of loans awarded in a given time period.

 The loans can be forgiven if businesses use the money to keep employees on payroll or rehire workers who have been laid off.